1. This movement process meets the reporting requirements:

 2. If these terms and conditions change in any way, You will be informed:

-· If you use this service online, You will be emailed with an updated version, which will also be placed on this page.
+· If you use this service online, You will be informed when you log into the service.

 It is Your responsibility to review these terms and conditions to ensure that You are always aware of what information is collected, how it is used and under what circumstances it may be shared with other parties.